shaikayesha-sk/Twitter-Sentiment-Analysis/README.md

 ## Results

-The results of the sentiment analysis will be presented here, showcasing the model's accuracy and other relevant metrics.
+The trained sentiment analysis model achieved an accuracy of 91%.
+This high level of accuracy indicates the model's effectiveness in classifying tweet sentiments accurately.

 ## Contributing